isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

  4. Add your Paragraph migration to the list of dependencies at the end of the file.

-Continuing with the example section `migrate_plus.migration.foia_requests_va.yml`, let's look at how that section would be added and processed in the `foia_agency_report` migration.
+Continuing with the example section V.A and the component data imported in the migration `migrate_plus.migration.foia_requests_va.yml`, the following details how that section would be added and processed in the `foia_agency_report` migration.

 #### 1. Add fields in the `source/fields` section